chaos-indivisvm/handbook/docs/index.md

 + Off Sim Raid Policy
 Offensive Operations against another military must be authorized by at least a NCO, given that said party isn't considered at risk of causing an incident.
 If said group has a high chance for an incident, such a raid must be conducted by a Champion or higher.
 NCO's normally organize between themselves who is leading raids and when.

-+ Offensive and Defensive procedures
-In order to understand how we fight in combat, it is important you read the below notecards.

 ### Warhammer 40k Lore